hexbatch/apple-core/v1/docs/core/step-1-bounds/time-api.md

 | Get    | bounds/schedule/:id/ping |            | returns true or false if a time in bounds        | date time or none for now                           |

+        user: id
+        name: name of the bounds (unique to any bounds owned by the user)
+        start: when to apply this bounds, inclusive
+        stop: when to stop this bounds, inclusive
+        cron: optional crontab string
+        period_length: only used and required when the cron is defined, is how long this time is allowed per cron run
+        timezone_to_use: if empty will be set by standard attribute of user_timezone